 Along with deployment flexibility, 3CX provides enterprise-level functionality with features like call pop-ups, click-to-call, and call journals.
 If you’re already using Zendesk for ticket management and you like 3CX contact center software, you can easily integrate 3CX with Zendesk.

 - Standard: $0 per year

 - Enterprise: $180 per year

 Features (Pro plan)

 - Call journals

 16. MiCloud Connect

 For enterprise-grade performance, MiCloud Connect by Mitel is a great choice.
-This cloud-based contact center software includes messaging, screen sharing, conferencing and much more.
-Plus, Mitel’s intuitive user interface, omnichannel support, and seamless agent experience make it an ideal solution for improving agent efficiency.
+This cloud-based contact center software includes messaging, screen sharing, conferencing, and more.
+Mitel’s intuitive user interface, omnichannel support, and seamless agent experience also make it an ideal solution for improving agent efficiency.

-Yet it’s not just the day-to-day productivity improvements you can expect.
-Mitel also throws in real-time reporting, which you can pull to help optimize your workflows and resource planning for maximum call center productivity.
+But the software goes beyond the day-to-day productivity improvements you can expect.
+Mitel also throws in real-time reporting, which you can use to optimize your workflows and resource planning for maximum call center productivity.

 Features (Premier plan)